GLP-1 Therapy and Mental Health Care

 Specialized Therapy for People Taking or Considering GLP-1 Medications Like Wegovy or Zepbound

-SpringSource provides GLP-1 therapy and mental health support in Chicago and Northbrook, with virtual care available throughout Illinois.
+GLP-1 therapy in Chicago and Northbrook, with specialized mental health support available throughout Illinois.

 Therapy for Eating, Weight, and Body Image Concerns During GLP-1 Treatment